optimizely/scribe/content/stories/trunkclub-desktop.md

 {% include "blockquote.html"
   {
     size: 'full',
     quote: 'Testing fits in almost everywhere at Trunk Club.
-We test everything from box sizes and packaging, to taglines on our homepage.
+We test everything from box sizes and packaging to taglines on our homepage.
 We’re constantly trying to improve our service and we validate success through qualitative feedback and data.',
     attribution: 'Mike Wolf, Product Design Lead, Trunk Club' }
 %}